pixel-point/pixelpoint-website/content/posts/2018-11-15-tips-and-tricks-for-scalable-ci-cd-flow/index.md

 ---
 title: 'Tips and tricks for scalable CI/CD flow'
 author: Alex Barashkov
-shortDescription: When you plan a project, you don’t always know how large it's going to grow eventually.
+summary: When you plan a project, you don’t always know how large it's going to grow eventually.
 It’s crucial, therefore, to follow the guidelines that ensure the robustness of your CI/CD flow throughout the project lifespan.
 cover: cover.jpg
 category: Development
 ---